 Our Board believes that ownership of significant amounts of our stock by our executive officers and directors will help align their interests with those of our shareholders.
-To that end, our Board adopted equity ownership guidelines for our directors and executive officers in January 2007 and clarified those guidelines during fiscal 2012.
+To that end, our Board has adopted equity ownership guidelines for our directors and executive officers.
 Under the guidelines, the value of our common stock held by an executive officer or non-employee director is required to be at least:

-- five times the annual base salary for our Chief Executive Officer; - · three times the annual base salary for our other executive officers (other than our CEO); and - five times each non-employee director's annual cash retainer.
+- · five times the annual base salary for our Chief Executive Officer; - three times the annual base salary for our other executive officers (other than our CEO); and - · five times each non-employee director's annual cash retainer (excluding any additional retainers provided based on role or committee service).